hauke96/qgis-outdoor-map/README.md

 * [`.pgpass`](.pgpass): Contains the credentials for the database.
 This is used by the `init.sh` script to be able to log into the database without user interactions.
 * [`map.qgs`](map.qgs): The actual QGIS project

+### Contour lines

+The hillshading is a public service provided by ESRI but the contours must be created locally (until I find a suitable public layer for that).

+Currently the contour lines layer expects vector tiles in the XYZ slippy map structure.
+They can easily be created using QGIS (see e.g. [this tutorial](https://www.geodose.com/2018/05/how-to-create-contour-lines-in-qgis.html)).

+Then you have a folder with all the tiles, start a small HTTP-server in it so that it's available under `http://localhost:8000/`.
+See the layer properties for exact information on the URL and file structure.

 ### Start

 To start everything using docker, do the following: